nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 4. Double-click the file to start the app.
 The GUI similar to the one below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui with annotations](images/Ui_annotated.png "GREWZ UI")

+### 2.2 First Use
-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
 Some example commands you can try:

    * **`list`** : Lists all students.